Me: It’s Kinda, actually.

 When Tegan seduces Aris, I have to pause the DVD.

-Sue: OK, I give up.
+Sue: Okay, I give up.
 Who is it?

 Me: Are you giving up the chance to make me do the washing-up for a week?
 Oh well, that’s life.